nocdn/portfolio/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-### purpose
+### Purpose

-This is a static site I made this as a simple project to learn Svelte, then Svelte 5, and later Tailwind CSS.
+This is a static site I made to learn Svelte, then Svelte 5, and later Tailwind CSS.

-### building
+### Building

-clone the repo:
+Clone the repo:

 ```bash
 git clone github.com/nocdn/portfolio-website-svelte.git
 ```

-install dependencies:
+Install dependencies:

 ```bash
 npm install
 ```

-build the project:
+Build the project:

 ```bash
 npm run build
 ```

-now you can serve the files generated in the `dist` folder with whatever server you want.
+Wow you can serve the files generated in the `dist` folder with any static hosting server or service.

 ### License